-Oleksandr Usyk is arguably p4p one of the best in boxing today due to his very clinical and fluid boxing style which many of his opponents have struggled with over his amateur and professional career.
+Oleksandr Usyk is arguably p4p one of the best in boxing today due to his very clinical and fluid boxing style.
+Many of his opponents have struggled with this over his amateur and professional career.

-Having become undisputed Crusierweight champion in 2018, the Ukrainian has moved up to heavyweight to hopefully challenge for world title against the likes of Fury, Joshua and Wilder.
+Having become undisputed cruiserweight champion in 2018, the Ukrainian then moved up to heavyweight and became the unified heavyweight world champion in 2021.

 Who is Usyk?